Pennant Games Documentation

 Clutch Mode

-When the game is within 5 points in the final 5 minutes, clutch mode activates.
-Players with high Presence get a shooting boost; players with low Presence get penalized.
+When the game is within 5 points in the final 2 minutes, clutch mode activates.
+The dedicated Clutch (CLTCH) attribute provides a -4% to +6% FG% modifier.
+Players with high Clutch get a shooting boost; players with low Clutch get penalized.
 This simulates the real-world phenomenon of stars rising in big moments.

 Hot/Cold Hand